Personal information collection notice

 Workshops, focus groups, interviews, training sessions, online learning programs and online services provided by eSafety may also require the collection of personal information.
 For example, this may be to assist with organising workshops and scheduling sessions, to validate registration or to allow you to evaluate our work through follow up surveys.

 Public events such as the eSafety conference, Safer Internet Day and other promotional, education, information, public relations and media engagement activities may also require eSafety to collect personal information, particularly for registration and evaluation.

-From time-to-time we may also use your image or voice where recordings or photos are taken for use in audio, visual and other publications such as brochures, booklets, videos, reports, press releases, social media posts or other promotional activities.
+From time to time we may also use your image or voice where recordings or photos are taken with your consent for use in audio, visual and other publications such as brochures, booklets, videos, reports, press releases, social media posts or other promotional activities.

 By signing up to any of our events, programs or services, you consent to eSafety collecting and collating data, to be used in an aggregated form, which allows us to review our programs and outputs and analyse uptake and performance.
 This consent extends to eSafety sharing your details with our service providers, who may have overseas storage practices.

 Website traffic, cookies and analytics used by eSafety may also collect information such as the IP address of a device, the date and time a page was visited, the pages accessed and how long pages were viewed. eSafety does not attempt to identify users or their browsing activities, unless the user has signed up to an online service or a law enforcement agency or other government agency exercises its legal authority to inspect our internet web server logs for an investigation.
 You can set browsers that will notify you before you receive a cookie.
 This may allow you to refuse to accept it.
 Users can also turn off or delete cookies.
 You can also opt out of the Google Analytics collection by using the Google Analytics Opt-out Browser Add-on.
 The eSafety Commissioner’s website uses both Australian Government and commercial web-hosting facilities.